Babbitt (novel): Plot

-On the day Babbitt gets elected vice-president of the Booster's club, he finds out that Paul shot his wife Zilla.
+On the day Babbitt gets elected vice-president of the Boosters club, he finds out that Paul shot his abrasive wife Zilla, who partially recovers but turns into a vengeful religious fanatic.
 Babbitt immediately drives to the jail where Paul is being held, trying to think of ways to help Paul out.
 Shortly after Paul's arrest, Babbitt's wife and daughter go to visit relatives, leaving Babbitt more or less on his own.
 Babbitt begins to ask himself what it was he really wanted in life.

-In time, Babbitt begins to rebel against all of the standards he formerly held: he jumps into liberal politics with famous socialist/"single tax" litigator Seneca Doane, conducts an extramarital affair, goes on various vacations, and cavorts around Zenith with bohemians and flappers.
-He slowly becomes aware that his forays into nonconformity are not only futile but also destructive of the life and the friends he once loved.
+In time, Babbitt begins to rebel against all of the standards he formerly held: he jumps into liberal politics with famous socialist/"single tax" litigator Seneca Doane; flirts unsuccessfully with his attractive secretary Theresa McGoun (who leaves to work elsewhere), manicure girl Ida Putiak, and his friend Eddie Swanson's charming wife Louetta; conducts an extramarital affair with sophisticated widow Tanis Judique; goes on various vacations; and cavorts around Zenith with Tanis' friends, who are bohemians and flappers.
+He slowly becomes aware that his forays into nonconformity are not only futile but also destructive of the life and the friends he once loved, or at least followed.

-When Babbitt's wife falls ill with acute appendicitis, Babbitt rushes home and relinquishes all rebellion.
-During her long recovery, they rekindle their intimacy and Babbitt reverts to dispassionate conformity.
-In the final scene, Babbitt discovers that his son Ted has secretly married Eunice, the daughter of his neighbor.
-He offers his approval of the marriage, stating that though he does not agree, he admires Ted for living his life on his own terms.
+When Babbitt's wife falls ill with acute appendicitis, Babbitt dotes on her and relinquishes all rebellion.
+During her long recovery, they rekindle their intimacy, such as it is, and Babbitt reverts to conformity, attending his pro-business Presbyterian church more often and joining a violently anti-union group of businessmen.
+Verona marries a Kenneth Escott, who has similar ideas to hers.
+In the final scene, Babbitt discovers that his son Ted has secretly married Eunice Littlefield, the rebellious daughter of his neighbor.
+Although most of both families disapprove, Babbitt privately offers Ted his approval of the marriage, stating that though he does not agree, he admires Ted for living his life on his own terms, as Ted's father has not.